-Opening Hook: Let my attention wander to playing mindlessly on my phone
+Opening Hook: I was playing mindlessly on my phone.

-After all of the glowing reviews I’ve seen for Mary Kubica, this was actually a bit of a disappointment.
+After all of the glowing reviews I’ve seen for Mary Kubica, this was actually a disappointment.
+Whomp, whomp.

 Someone has paid to have Mia kidnapped.
 Colin, her kidnapper, is hired to do the dirty work.
 But instead of taking her to his boss, he whisks Mia away to a remote cabin and keeps her for himself.